mlund/faunus/docs/_docs/moves.md

 The last option is used to restore the state of the engine as saved along with normal simulation output as a string containing a lenghty list of numbers.
+If initialization from a previously saved state fails -- this may happen if generated on another operating system -- a warning is issued and the seed falls back to `fixed`.

 ## Translation and Rotation